Jessica (instrumental): Background

-The band had laid down "three or four" track recordings for Brothers and Sisters when Betts brought "Jessica" to the studio.
+The band had laid down tracks for "three or four" recordings for Brothers and Sisters when Betts brought "Jessica" to the studio.
 Dudek accompanied Betts on guitar, in order to illustrate both the rhythm guitar and the melody.
-Leavell noted the song presented a challenge, since earlier instrumentals were more serious in nature: "How do we make this a little more intense and make it work as an Allman Brothers song?"
+Leavell noted the song presented a challenge, since earlier band instrumentals were more serious in nature: "How do we make this a little more intense and make it work as an Allman Brothers song?"
 Dudek had worked out harmonies with Betts and believed he would be recording with Betts, but Betts dissuaded him, noting that he had already played harmonies on "Ramblin' Man" and that critics might believe him to be in the band if he played harmonies on "Jessica".
 Dudek instead played the acoustic rhythm guitar, while Leavell played harmonies on piano.
 "I was very disappointed, but there was nothing I could say about it," said Dudek later.
 The song would wind up with two keyboards and one guitar.
 In the studio, the musicians worked on the song's arrangement, which took six days.
 Leavell created the transition between the piano and guitar solos.
 Betts later likened the song's creation to architecture, noting that it is "meticulously constructed, and every aspect has its place."

 Leavell disagreed with the notion that Dudek co-wrote the song, noting that Betts created the melody of the song and its rhythm.
 In contrast, Dudek claims Betts walked with him into manager Phil Walden's office, demanding he receive songwriting royalties for Jessica.
 "I didn't understand all that exactly at the time, but in retrospect, I should have got 50 percent.
 Because it wasn't a completed song until I gave him the bridge section, the part that goes to the G chord," remembered Dudek.
 Drummer Butch Trucks questioned Dudek's account, noting that they all spent time crafting the arrangement.
 "I wasn't there, so I can't say what Les did or didn't do, but I take that with a grain of salt.
 Look at the track records of what each of them has written besides Jessica.
 I think it could be a group credit almost, and if any one person would have a writing claim it would be Chuck Leavell, who added a tremendous amount to 'Jessica'," said Trucks.
 Leavell acknowledged this: "I could say I co-wrote it, because I made a lot of suggestions, but I don't think that's fair."
 After Dudek left Capricorn Records to tour with the Steve Miller Band, he was let out of his contract, which involved no credits on the publishing deal for Brothers and Sisters.
 He maintains that Betts apologized to him about "the whole 'Jessica' thing" years later, claiming Capricorn said they did not have to pay him.